Former FBI agent Levinson not among those to be freed by Iran

 Levinson's family, which has held out hope that he is still alive, has said he was working for the Central Intelligence Agency in what amounted to a rogue operation at the time he disappeared.
 The family's lawyer told CNN the agency paid $2.5 million to avoid a lawsuit.

-The CIA conducted an internal inquiry into Levinson's unauthorized relationship with the agency's analytical division, resulting in three officials being fired and several more being disciplined, officials have said.
+The CIA conducted an internal inquiry into Levinson's unauthorised relationship with the agency's analytical division, resulting in three officials being fired and several more being disciplined, officials have said.

 The CIA declined to comment on Saturday.